Philip Rivers' late-game comeback falls short in loss to Broncos

 DENVER -- They haven't won here since 2013, and hiring a new head coach or moving to a new city didn't change the luck of the Los Angeles Chargers.

-Penalties and missed opportunities led to the Chargers' demise as they dropped the season opener on the road against the Denver Broncos, 24-21.
+Penalties and missed opportunities led to the Chargers' demise as they dropped their season opener on the road against the Denver Broncos 24-21.

-The Chargers have now lost their last four straight appearances on Monday Night Football and are 22-23 all-time in the prime-time contest.
+The Chargers have now lost their past four straight appearances on Monday Night Football and are 22-23 all time in the prime-time contest.

 Mistakes were costly for the Chargers early in this one.